 MRI is used primarily by foundations and other mission-driven organisations.
 This approach aligns financial assets with mission outcomes in an effort to meet targeted financial returns and amplify the impact of programmatic activity.
 MRI includes both traditional investments seeking market rate returns and Program Related Investments (PRI), where the primary intent is a high level of mission-aligned impact.

-Impact investing is unique in that on some occasions, the investor may be willing to accept a lower financial return in exchange for achievement of a higher social outcome; mainstream investors have thus often assumed that impact investments always generate below-market returns.
-This is not true.
+Impact investing is unique in that on some occasions, the investor may want to accept a lower financial return in exchange for achievement of a higher social outcome.

 An impact lens is an investment strategy focusing on a specific impact area.
 E.g. Gender lens investing is the practice of investing for financial return while also considering the benefits to women.
 Gender lens investing can include funding women-owned businesses, businesses with a strong track record of employing women, or companies that improve the lives of women and girls with their products and services.